-Use of the University Chapel is subject to the University Facilities Use Policy, as well as the following guidelines and restrictions:
+Use of the University Chapel is subject to all University policies and guidelines, including but not limited to the Facilities Use Policy, as well as the following guidelines and restrictions:

-- All events must respect the integrity of the space, not potentially damage the building or its contents, refrain from blocking exits, entrances and throughways, not create any hazardous conditions (e.g., fire hazard), and not compromise the site's safety or function as a university venue and museum.
+- Events may not potentially damage the building or its contents, cause the blocking of exits, entrances and throughways, create any hazardous conditions (e.g., fire hazard), or compromise the site's safety or function as a university venue and museum.

 - Permission to use the University Chapel does not imply endorsement, sponsorship, or support by the University of the views, opinions, programs, or activities of the speakers, presenters, or organizers.

 - Funerals and Memorial Services: The University Chapel auditorium is an unconsecrated and non-denominational space.
 Funeral Services are restricted to current or retired members of the University faculty and staff, as well as the current student body, who have died within the past year.